dragon-dune/dragon-dune/README.md

 Then, starting with the Starting Player, and the proceeding in player order, all players may (in the following order):

-1. The current player may remove up to 2 units from the players graveyard.
+1. The current player may remove up to 3 units from the players graveyard.
     The first unit removed is free.
-The second unit removed costs 1 gold.
+The second and third units removed costs 1 gold each.

-    -   The ally of the Orcs may remove an additional unit from their graveyard at no cost.
+    -   The ally of the Orcs may remove an the second unit from their graveyard at no cost.
     -   The Orcs may remove 3 units from their graveyard at no cost.

 2. If the current player is the Goblins (or their ally) they may disband some or all of the units in one territory at no cost.
 Disbanded units are removed from the board, but do not go to the graveyard.

+    -   Note that disbanding units at the beginning of the turn frees up units to be recruited at another location in that same turn.

 3. The current player may conscript 1 units from the bank onto any territory where they already have a unit.
 This action is free.
 4. The current player may hire Goblin mercenaries at a cost of 1 gold